-A new study in mice shows that having low levels of vitamin D may harm athletes and exercisers by limiting how long they can exercise (Aging, June 2018).
+A study in mice suggests that having low levels of vitamin D may harm athletes and exercisers by limiting how long they can exercise (Aging, June 2018).
 Six-month old mice were put on a low vitamin D diet for one year.
 A six-month-old mouse is equivalent to a 25 year old human and one mouse-year equals 25 human-years.
 After two weeks, the mice on the low vitamin D diet developed blood levels of vitamin D under 15 ng/ml, (equivalent to low levels in humans), where they remained for the entire study.
 They did not lose strength, but they lost a lot of their endurance (their ability to sustain exercise).
 The authors believe that this implies a decrease in their ability to take in and use oxygen.
 The mice also lost some muscle size.
 This study may be important for humans because vitamin D deficiency disease is defined as less than 12 ng/ml and vitamin D insufficiency borderline disease is less than 20 ng/ml.
 More than 35 percent of North Americans have these low levels, particularly in the winter.

 Lack of Vitamin D Associated with Muscle and Tendon Injuries During my competitive running career, I spent more time injured than training because of wintertime muscle injuries in Boston and Washington, D.C.
 Many years later, I found the probable cause: my wintertime vitamin D3 blood level was below 20 ng/ml (normal for the general population is >20 ng/ml and for athletes may be >30).
 Since I moved to Florida nine years ago, I have not had even one wear-and-tear sports injury.
 I now know that people genetically susceptible to vitamin D deficiency are the ones most likely to suffer muscle weakness, injuries and poor athletic performance.
 Many exercisers and competitive athletes are vitamin D deficient even if they live in the sunbelt.